What are the roles and responsibilities of a facilities manager in a post-pandemic workplace?

 The necessary new facilities management skills

 In many ways, it’s not just the roles and responsibilities of facility managers that have changed.
 It’s also their significance to their organizations.
-Whereas facility managers often operated quietly—perhaps even unnoticeably—behind the scenes, now they are at the forefront of creating and implementing procedures that can impact the very future of an organization.
+Whereas facility managers often operated quietly—perhaps even unnoticeably—behind the scenes, now they are at the forefront.
+FMs are creating and implementing procedures that can impact the very future of an organization.

 “The entire landscape of facilities operations and maintenance was changed in an instant,” according to industry veteran Darrell X. Rounds.
 “I have seen the role of facilities maintenance evolve and move to the forefront … Now we see that many organizations have come to rely on their maintenance teams to provide leadership and guidance on what is necessary to maintain efficiency and safety as it pertains to building preparedness.”